rwu2359/FMPddr/README.md

 initial improvements incorporated from Todd Geist, https://www.geistinteractive.com/#gi-products-home

 ##### small print
 Its Automator, it does things to your system.
 Automatically.
 It works here (my office), but you will test it on your machine first won't you?
+My tests were done today with FMP19.3 on Mojave.